CPIGroup/phpAmazonMWS/INSTALL.md

 5. Monitor the performance of the library using built-in logging system.

 Note that if you want to act on more than one Amazon store, you will need a separate object for each store.

+Also note that the objects perform best when they are not treated as reusable.
+Otherwise, you may end up grabbing old response data if a new request fails.